Sufficient stock of wheat available in KP, meeting told

-PESHAWAR: There was a huge stock of wheat available in provincial reserve centres which was sufficient up to the upcoming harvesting season and total of 7000 metric tonnes was being released to flour mills on daily basis, a meeting was told on Tuesday.
+PESHAWAR: There was a huge stock of wheat available in provincial reserve centres, which was sufficient up to the upcoming harvesting season and total of 7000 metric tons was being released to flour mills on daily basis, a meeting was told on Tuesday.

 The participants were told that, in the month of December, a total of 6722 shops and 479 mills were checked while actions had been taken against 735 shops, which violated the relevant laws.
 It was added that fines worth over Rs1.9 million had been imposed on violators.